 A lesser-known side effect associated with Vivitrol is that its consumption in larger quantities will likely end up damaging your liver.
 Vivitrol is metabolized in the liver and has the potential to cause hepatic damage.
 If you have an already existing liver problem, Vivitrol in heavy dosage may trigger that and make things complicated.
 Common symptoms of liver damage may include:

 - Severe abdominal pain

 Vivitrol (Naltrexone) works just like an opioid but gives different results.
-Where opioids give the feelings of euphoria, Vivitrol works by sending signals to the brain to block the receptors and prevent opioid effects.
-Therefore neurologic reactions after taking Vivitrol are highly common yet not so severe.
+Where opioids give the feeling of euphoria, Vivitrol works by sending signals to the brain to block the receptors and prevent opioid effects.
+Therefore neurologic reactions after taking Vivitrol are widespread yet not so severe.
 Some of the common neurological reactions include:

 - Reduced sense of touch

 - Mood swings

 Vivitrol injection and addiction counseling can help a person who wants to avoid drugs and Alcohol.
 They are injected into the muscle every four weeks or as your doctor suggests.
 It may cause the following reactions at the injection site:

 Vivitrol should be administered under the strict supervision of a healthcare professional to minimize the side effects.
 If you want to receive Vivitrol for alcohol or opioid use disorder under the strict supervision of professional doctors, contact ChoicePoint at 844.445.2563.

 ChoicePoint Is a Telehealth MAT Clinic in NJ That Accepts All Insurance Programs